 As the funding of the Institution is controlled by the State Govt., it depends upon the Govt.
 Sanction for all infrastructural projects.
 However, we also take the help of UGC/RUSA for extension of the existing infrastructure.
 The equipment for the laboratory, infrastructure of the class rooms are purchased from the grants received from RUSA and the Govt. by following the purchase rule laid down by the Finance Department, Govt. of Odisha.
-A Computer Lab with 60 nos. of desktop computers has been setup at this institution through DMF (District Mineral Funds) sanctioned by the District Collector, Sundargarh at a cost of 44.28 lakhs.
-A proposal is mooted for completion of construction work of the second floor of the new building, construction of dining hall and a reading room for the ladies' hostel and a boys' hostel.
-The College boasts two nos. of playgrounds of more than 8 acres each, one of which is in the back side of the college building and the other in front of the main gate, which is proposed to be converted to a mini stadium.
+Repair and renovation of some class rooms and roof tops of the old college building was under taken through the RUSA fund.
+The college development fund is utilized for maintenance and repair for old furniture and electrical accessories.
+A multi-Gym facility has been installed through the OHEPEE fund.
+The College has two nos. of playgrounds of more than 8 acres each, one of which is in the back side of the college building and the other in front of the main gate, which is proposed to be converted to a mini stadium.
+The playgrounds are used for organizing sports activities and events.
 To keep pace with the changing environment, additional infrastructure is being added from time to time.
 The infrastructure is utilized to its fullest extent for achieving academic growth.
 We have also received grant for purchase of library books and laboratory equipment from the State Govt. every year which was utilized for the said purpose after getting requisition from the HODs of the different departments.